FHellmann/Uniatron/README.md

 - Clean-Design
 - Easy to use

-## Features
+## Feature descriptions
-- Lock social/fun apps after a certain amount of time has been spent
+### App time usage
-- Collect time for doing sportive activity (user can exchange steps for additional screen time)
+Collect time for doing sportive activity (user can exchange steps for additional screen time)
+### App locking
+Lock social/fun apps after a certain amount of time has been spent
+### Emotion tracking
-- Track emotions after app usage and throughout the day (via questions/smileys)
+Track emotions after app usage and throughout the day (via questions/smileys)
+### Configurations
-- Configure app settings (user can set the time at which the daily stepcount reset happens)
+Configure app settings (user can set the time at which the daily stepcount reset happens)
+### Learning Aid
-- Aid learning (locking screen/apps for certain amount of time)
+Aid learning (locking screen/apps for certain amount of time)

 ## Schedule
 ### Milestone 1: First prototype (Due date May 31, 2018)